 Clean meat is real meat acquired without slaughtering the animal.
-It is known by many different names such as cultured meat, cell-based meat, cultivated meat, and is created in a laboratory environment to reduce the number of animals being killed for food.
+It is known by many names, such as cultured meat, cell-based meat, and cultivated meat, and is created in a laboratory environment to reduce the number of animals killed for food.

 Artificial meat is created out of animal cells.
-The cells are extracted from the muscle tissue and then nurtured until multiplied.
-Cells grow into strands and strands are combined to create meat.
+First, the cells are extracted from the muscle tissue and then nurtured until multiplied.
+Finally, cells grow into strands, and strands are combined to create meat.

-Even though clean meat production is still in the early stages, there are already plenty of startups creating animal-free meat and leather with the funds raised through venture capital.
-If advertised and developed as a business artificial meat could replace the traditional one and bring huge environmental benefits.
+Even though clean meat production is still young, many startups are already creating animal-free meat and leather with the funds raised through venture capital.
+If advertised and developed as a business, artificial meat could replace the traditional one and bring huge environmental benefits.

 Plant-based meat (PBM) is meat made out of plants.
 The purpose of creating PBM is for it to resemble the actual meat in texture, smell, and taste almost entirely.
 Nowadays, one can find such products in the frozen food sections of most supermarkets.

 Simply put, plant-based meat is healthier as it doesn’t contain cholesterol, a fat-like substance present in meat and dairy products.
-While, on the other hand, full of fiber, a healthy nutrient missing from animal products.
+While on the other hand, full of fibre, a beneficial nutrient that is missing from animal products.

-It is difficult to pinpoint when and where did the veggie meat originate.
-Reportedly it has been flourishing in Asia for centuries.
-Fake meat was originally intended for people transitioning to vegetarianism.
+It isn’t easy to pinpoint when and where the veggie meat originated.
+However, reportedly it has been flourishing in Asia for centuries.
+Fake meat was initially intended for people transitioning to vegetarianism.
 In the sixth century, vegetarianism was formally adopted by Chinese Buddhists.
-By the thirteenth century, faux meat turned into a culinary specialty served to visitors of the monasteries and Buddhist pilgrims.
+By the thirteenth century, faux meat became a culinary speciality served to visitors of the monasteries and Buddhist pilgrims.

-According to an article by the New York Times, the modern-day PBM movement has roots in the 1970s and was forged by a book ‘Diet for a Small Planet’ by Frances Moore Lappé.
-Lappé stressed how turning to vegetarianism may help solve world hunger as lesser amounts of food would go to animals and will feed people instead.
+According to the New York Times article, the modern-day PBM movement has roots in the 1970s and was forged by the book ‘Diet for a Small Planet’ by Frances Moore Lappé.
+Lappé stressed how turning to vegetarianism may help solve world hunger as less food would go to animals and feed people instead.